Inground Pool Safety Net – Will My Child Get Wet?

 The honest answer to this common question is – possibly.

-A pool net cover’s tension is greater at the edge of the pool.
+An inground pool safety net’s tension is greater at the edge of the pool.
 It is here at the perimeter edge of the cover that a crawler is typically suspended above the water and their movement is slowed by the large mesh squares of the netting material.
 Katchakid’s unique mesh size has a dual action: small enough to prevent a baby’s head from penetrating the net while simultaneously large enough to discourage movement.
-The crawlers limited gross motor skills should prevent the baby from getting too far onto the pool net where the pool net cover’s tension is deflected.
+The crawlers limited gross motor skills should prevent the baby from getting too far onto the pool net where the net’s tension is deflected.

 Pool Net Safety Notes: